 Saigon has always been a city of immigrants.
 And immigrants brought with them cultures and beliefs that have shaped the modern city.
-This tour explores Saigon’s history through its religious architecture – the temples, pagodas, churches and mosques that represent the traders, refugees and invaders who made the city their home over the centuries.
+This tour explores Saigon’s history through its religious architecture – the temples, pagodas, churches that represent the traders, refugees and invaders who made the city their home over the centuries.
 The tour will take us into areas of the city that see few visitors.

 In the grand sweep of Vietnamese history, Saigon is a new city.
 Nguyen Huu Canh claimed a collection of villages for the Hue based Nguyen clan in 1698.
 Since its founding, Saigon has been a place of commerce and migrants.
 These two forces shaped the city’s spiritual life too.
 This tour explores the city’s past through the sacred architecture created over three centuries.